michael-hartmann/caps/docs/manual/manual.rst

 Overview and Features
 =====================

+CaPS is a package for the analysis of the Casimir effect in the plane-sphere geometry.
+The Casimir force arises due to quantum and thermal fluctuations of the electromagnetic field and is closely related to the van der Waals force.
+It is the dominant force between neutral non-magnetic materials in the nanometre to micrometre range and plays an important role in colloidal systems.
+Of technological relevance are applications to micro- and nano-electromechanical systems where the Casimir force can lead to stiction and thus constitute a failure mechanism.
+On a more fundamental level, the Casimir effect is linked to the zero-point energy and the cosmological constant problem.
+A precise knowledge of the Casimir force is crucial for the search for possible deviations from Newton's law of gravitation which could arise from a fifth fundamental interaction.

-CaPS provides software to describe the Casimir effect in the plane-sphere geometry for arbitrary temperatures and arbitrary non-magnetic materials constituting sphere and plate.
-Both objects are assumed to be in vacuum.
-The plane-sphere geometry is sketched in the inset of :numref:`aspect_ratios` and is characterized by the sphere radius :math:`R` and the distance :math:`L` between sphere and infinite plane.
+CaPS allows to compute the Casimir interaction in the plane-sphere geometry as shown in the inset of :numref:`aspect_ratios`.
+The plane-sphere geometry is most commonly used in precision measurements of the Casimir force.

-The main goal of the library and the associated programs is to compute the free energy :math:`\mathcal{F}` as a function of the radius :math:`R` of the sphere, the separation :math:`L` between sphere and plate, the temperature :math:`T`, and the dielectric properties of the sphere and the plane.
+Specifically, CaPS allows to compute the Casimir free energy and thus the Casimir force as a function of the sphere radius :math:`R`, the minimal separation :math:`L` between sphere and plane, the temperature :math:`T`, and the material properties of plane and sphere.
+It is assumed that both objects are non-magnetic and placed in vacuum.

+The main goal of this package is to make aspect ratios as large as :math:`R/L\sim5\,000` accessible.
+Higher aspect ratios are usually well covered by the proximity force approximation.
 The code is highly optimized and -- depending on parameters and the available resources -- allows to compute the free energy for aspect ratios up to :math:`R/L\sim 5\,000`.
 An idea of typical aspect ratios used in Casimir experiments in the plane-sphere geometry can be obtained from :numref:`aspect_ratios`.

 .. _aspect_ratios:
 .. figure:: images/overview.*